Rhoban/csa_mdp_experiments/README.md

 - Copy configuration files for the blackbox experiment in the folder
 - Run a `black_box_learning` process from the experiment folder

+It requires the following elements in the `base` folder for the experiments:

+- A `black_box_learner.json` file containing the configuration of the experiment
+- All the configuration files at the same path as `json` files.
+  E.g. a file named `problem.json` which describes the problem and is referenced by the learner

 This procedure has been thought to allow running simultaneous experiments from multiple computers using the same network storage.

+An example to run the experiments on two computers is:

+- On computer `1`: `mass_bb.sh <base> 10` which runs experiments 1 to 10
+- On computer `2`: `mass_bb.sh <base> 20 11` which runs experiments 11 to 20

+Since tasks are likely to be long to execute, it is highly recommended to use `nohup` or something similar to use them and to remember.

+The line above for computer `1` would therefore be replaced by:
+`nohup mass_bb.sh <base> 10 > learning_1_10 &`